Best Dash Cams for 2026 Toyota Supra

 Dash Cam Front and Rear 4K+2.5K with Touch Screen — Best Dual-Channel Recording

-Who it’s best for: Drivers who want the best possible rear-camera resolution alongside a 4K front unit, with WiFi transfer built in for fast clip management on a phone.
+Who it’s best for: Drivers who want stronger rear-camera resolution alongside a 4K front unit, plus WiFi transfer for easier clip management on a phone.

-- F1.8 wide aperture for better low-light performance
+- F1.8 wide aperture for better low-light capture

-- Built-in WiFi for wireless clip transfer to smartphone
+- Built-in WiFi for wireless clip transfer to a smartphone

 - 64GB card included

-⚠️ Cons- 18-month warranty — shorter than the Miden S7
+⚠️ Cons- 18-month warranty is shorter than the Miden S7’s stated warranty

 - Not an OEM-fit unit for the Supra specifically